-The key is making your passion top priority while continuously paying attention to current market demands.
+The key is making your passion a top priority while continuously paying attention to current market demands.
 First, identify what inspires you.
 Do you love DIY arts and crafts?
 Have a knack for decorating cakes?
 Hold the secret to dog grooming?
 Whatever your passion is, follow it.
 Trust yourself to know what you’ll be happiest doing for the next fifty years.
-Don’t let anybody tell you can’t be a success in your chosen market.
+Don’t let anybody tell you you can’t be a success in your chosen market.

 Take entrepreneur David Rees, for example.
 He’s incredibly passionate about the art of pencil sharpening.
 He took what he cared about most and turned it into a successful business.

 Entrepreneurs like Rees succeed because they are focused on optimizing a certain product.
 He didn’t decide to tackle the entire pencil industry or replace other pencil sharpeners completely.
 He simply filled a niche that is connected to his interests and poured his heart into it.
 You can bet people had their doubts about an artisan pencil sharpening company – but now Rees rakes in $40 per pencil, and is doing so well it currently takes him about six weeks to fill an order.

 After you recognize what drives you, learn all you can about the market you’ve decided to join.
 Has it risen or fallen in the last few years?
 Who are your top competitors?
 What does this market need but doesn’t yet have?
 If you can fill any gaps in the current market, begin there.
 One great place where you can find the answer to the above questions is at digital marketing companies.
-They have been monitoring and analysing brands for years, which is why this data will be easily available with them.
+They have been monitoring and analyzing brands for years, which is why this data will be easily available to them.
 Don’t be discouraged if your idea pegs you up against companies who are currently doing well in your niche – after all, Facebook wasn’t discouraged by Myspace in its social media heyday.
 There is always room for improvement.
-Take notes from what you see the top companies doing.
+Take notes on what you see the top companies doing.
 What could they improve?
 What would you do differently?
 Learn from their mistakes and create a business that offers something new.